mkudija/mkudija.github.io/reading-notes/_md/2018-04-09-Sleeping With Your Smartphone.md

   - How much value are we delivering to the client?
   - How satisfied are you with your learning?
   - Is the current operating model sustainable for you?
-- **PTO**: Collective goal of predicable time off + Structures dialogue = Better work and better lives
+- **PTO**: Collective goal of predicable time off + Structured dialogue = Better work and better lives
 - 1. Collective goal must be:
   - Personally valued by everyone
   - Doable but still a stretch